ilyla/Sleepy-Story-Samantha/Chapter 2 - Testing it out.md

 `6:12:46 pm: [INFO] SamanthaIAm has left.`

   Samantha closed the browser tab, but remained in her seat.
 For a moment, she almost had trouble thinking straight. *Had he really hypnotized me?* She knew he had, logically, but it felt like the rest of her mind was having trouble catching up.
-Just the thought of being hypnotized gave her the greatest feeling she’d felt in a long time.
+Just the thought of being hypnotized gave her the greatest feeling she'd felt in a long time.
 She still couldn't believe it.
 She looked down to the clothes now on the floor, and that simple action sent another wave of sensations crawling up her spine.
 Deep in her thoughts, she almost didn't catch the second, more intense growl that came from her stomach.